ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-05-writing-&-coding.md

 There's this question too - **is writing as important as coding?**

 Well, like [Eugene Yan](https://eugeneyan.com/writing/writing-and-coding/) said, "code is for machines, document is for people".
+Read more from his article on the topic.

 Writing becomes more important as we climb up the career ladder.